-Gapping the plug is a simple job when you have the know-how, and it will make a huge difference to how your mower performs.
-If the plug gap is too small the spark won’t be strong enough to ignite the fuel mix.
+Gapping the plug is a simple job when you have the know-how, and it will make a huge difference in how your mower performs.
+If the plug gap is too small, the spark won’t be strong enough to ignite the fuel mix.
 If the gap is too big, the spark will occur too late, if at all, and put a heavy load on the armature (coil), possibly causing it to fail prematurely.
 This video will have you gapping like a pro in jig time.

-Before working on your mower be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.
+Before working on your mower, be sure to remove the plug wire to prevent accidental starting; see “Repair Safety Video.”

-You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
+You’ll find useful resources on this page, tips, and links to tools, parts, and supplies required to complete your repair.

 Tools & Parts

-To nail this procedure you may need the following tools, parts, and supplies.
+To nail this procedure, you may need the following tools, parts, and supplies.

 WD40